 Unfortunately, you shouldn’t expect to recoup the total cost of that project when it’s time to sell your home.
 If you’re fine with a modern, somewhat plain, but not over-the-top pool, you can save thousands in renovation costs without missing out on adding substantial value to your home.

 With that in mind, let’s look at the top Do’s and the Don’ts of home renovation, starting with high-priced projects to skip …

 Home renovation projects often start in the kitchen.
 They often stop there, too.

 It’s the most expensive room in the house to remodel.
 Upgrading the lighting may require an electrician.
 Updating the layout will require serious plumbing work.
 Getting top of the line stainless steel appliances could set you back five figures depending on the bells and whistles you want, and that’s to say nothing about the flooring, new granite countertops, or the cabinetry.

-While a dream kitchen may be wonderful if you’re inclined to spending long hours preparing gourmet meals, the average family is looking for a space that’s simple, and easy to use (and clean).
+While a dream kitchen may be wondering if you’re inclined to spend long hours preparing gourmet meals, the average family is looking for a space that’s simple, and easy to use (and clean).

 The average remodel runs about $23,000 for a modest 200 square foot kitchen.
 That works out to $115 per square foot.
 In some parts of the country, you can pay less than that for a decent home.

 A top of the line kitchen upgrade to the latest and greatest could run over $60,000 if you’re adding an island or other substantial improvements.
 That’s more than the average American family earns in a year!

 Given that a newly remodeled kitchen adds around $15,000 to a home’s value, this feature is just about guaranteed to lose money.
 And that’s not factoring in all the fast food you’ll be eating on that beautiful granite countertop.
 Again, if you really want a top of the line kitchen in your home, feel free to create a space that works for you.
 Just don’t expect a return of your money when it’s time to sell the house.